rubensworks/article-ldtraversal-security-short/content/related-work.md

 The query engine then dereferences all seed documents via an HTTP `GET` request, discovers links to other documents inside those documents, and recursively dereferences those discovered documents.
-Based on all the RDF triples that it extracts from the discovered documents, <span class="rephrase" data-author="RV">query execution</span> can be performed.
-<span class="comment" data-author="RV">discovery is part of execution</span>
-Since document discovery can be a very long (or infinite) process, an [iterative approach](cite:cites Squin) was introduced that allows query execution during the discovery process.
+Since document discovery can be a very long (or infinite) process, query execution happens during the discovery process based on all the RDF triples that are extracted from the discovered documents.
+This is typically done by implementing these processes in an [iterative pipeline](cite:cites Squin).
 Furthermore, since this discovery approach can lead to a large number of discovered documents, different [reachability criteria](cite:cites reachability_semantics) have been introduced as a way to restrict what links are to be followed for a given query.